Naategh/PyCk/README.md

 And I should also point out that
-The reason for using different and large libraries in this project It is for educational use
+The reason for using different and large libraries in this project It is for educational use.

 ## Installation